Rajeev-K/mvc-router/README.md

 - You can also programmatically navigate to another page by calling `this.app.navigate('/new/path')` in your controller.
 Internally, MVC Router uses HTML5 pushState API to perform the navigation.

 ## Comparison to React Router
-React Router is a popular router specifically designer for React.
-It is very easy to set up routes and nested components in React Router.
-But that's where the ease-of-use ends.
-Setting up pages that need authentication is hard.
-Nested components have no easy way to communicate with each other.
-If a nested component wants to listen to an event sent by an element in an outer component there is no easy way to do that.
-Calling a method implemented by an outer component is hard.
-In MVC all these things are incredibly easy because you have a controller hierarchy that matches the view nesting.
-Want to hide an element dislayed in the master page?
-Just call a base class method.
-Want to be notified when a button in the master page is clicked?
-Just override a base class method!
+In React Router parts of a page are implemented as components that own not only appearance but also behavior.
+These components are independent instead of being parts of a whole.
+Communication between parts of a page, while possible, is contrived and requires setup.

+In MVC the entire page is handled by a single controller.
+Even though multiple components are used to _render_ the page, the behavior is in a single controller, with functionality common to multiple pages being handled by a base controller.
+Communication between parts of the page is natural.
+Accessing functionality owned by an outer component is as simple as calling a base class method.
+Listening to events in an outer component is as simple as overriding a base class method.

 ## Demo App
 Included demo application uses React.js in the View layer, and has a master page that includes a top bar and left panel, dropdown menu, dialogs and other goodies.